Raghuram1811/Yelp-Dataset-Challenge/Readme.txt

 ReadMe Instructions:

-**The code has to be execute using a linux machine.
+**The code has to be executed in a linux machine.
 ------------------------------------------------------------------------------------
 Procedure 1:
 -------------------------------------------------------------------------------------